xiyuzhai-husky-lang/husky/README.md

 Roughly speaking, contributors can play two roles:

 - husky language user.
-Use the language to do things, like machine learning, reinforcement learning, frontend development, etc. A user in the early stage will help demonstrate the power of the new language, and also help eliminate bugs and improve the design.
+Use the language to do amazing things, like machine learning, reinforcement learning, frontend development, etc. A user in the early stage will help demonstrate the power of the new language, and also help eliminate bugs and improve the design.
-- husky language developer.
+- Husky language developer.
 Design and implementation.
 TODO

 Contribution will be faithfully recorded.
 Those who made innovative contribution will become authors in the corresponding papers.